-Image by Proof
+Image by Sustainable Jungle

 Image by Sunski

-Sunski’s Sustainable Sunglasses USA
+Sunski’s Recycled Plastic Sustainable Sunglasses USA

 Sunski’s sustainable sunnies (try saying that three times fast) are made of SuperLight recycled plastic frames.

-All sustainable sunglasses for men and women are shipped glue and plastic-free, in folded paperboard origami boxes.
+All affordable ethical sunglasses are shipped glue and plastic-free, in folded paperboard origami boxes.

 About Sunski

-Like many other sustainable sunglasses manufacturers, Sunski is a member of 1% for the Planet.
+Like many other sustainable sunglasses manufacturers, Sunski is a member of 1% for the Planet

 Unlike others, however, they go above and beyond the 1% call and donate 12% of profits to various environmental initiatives (without charging their customers an arm and a leg).